Stephanie Rotherham BA Hons MBACP Accredited Counsellor and Supervisor

 BA Hons Integrative Relational Counselling

 Gestalt Certificate in Working with Children and Adolescents

 Certificate in Somatic Trauma Training with Babette Rothschild

-I have been working in Private Practise in Kingston since Nov 2013
+I have been running a busy Private Practise in Kingston since Nov 2013

-I have worked previously in General Practice in Kingston from and a charitable low cost counselling service in Epsom.( Sep 2009 - Jul 2013) I have experience with a broad range of issues including, anxiety, abuse, depression, bereavement, self esteem, transitions (please see below for a more comprehensive list)
+I have worked previously in General Practice in Kingston from and a charitable low cost counselling service in Epsom.( Sep 2009- Jul 2013)

 Accredited register membership